5 thrilling hiking trails in Málaga, Spain

 Vitalii Biliak/Shutterstock Exposed walkways on El Caminito del Rey

 Despite the modifications, the hike has retained its USP as hikers are still required to work their way along the exposed walkways hanging over 100m up on a sheer cliff face.
 The views, naturally, are awesome.
-Hikers for El Caminito del Rey must buy tickets well in advance.
+Hikers for El Caminito del Rey must buy tickets well in advance via the official website.

 2. Torcal de Antequera (Yellow Route)